Skip to content

 Answer: Thermal radiation left over from the Big Bang, filling the entire universe at a temperature of about 2.7 Kelvin (−454.8°F / −270.45°C).

-Why it stumps people: It was discovered by accident in 1965.
-Arno Penzias and Robert Wilson kept picking up persistent static in their radio antenna and initially blamed pigeon droppings nesting in the dish.
-What they found was the oldest observable light in the universe.
+The accident behind it: Two scientists found it by mistake in 1965.
+Arno Penzias and Robert Wilson kept hearing persistent static in their radio antenna and first blamed pigeon droppings nesting in the dish.
+What they’d actually caught was the oldest observable light in the universe.
 They won the 1978 Nobel Prize in Physics.

 35. What percentage of the universe is ordinary matter?
 (Hard)